Published 2023-06-06.

 Sake

-never was anything to speak of.
+was never anything to speak of.

 is a useful and valuable program,